OdysseyArena: Benchmarking Large Language Models For Long-Horizon, Active and Inductive Interactions: Introduction

 In order to bridge this gap, we introduce \odyssey, a suite of interactive environments that re-centers evaluation on long-horizon, active, and inductive reasoning, which entails inferring latent transition laws from empirical interactions.
 We formalize environments as generative state transition functions: $(s_{t+1}, r_t) = \mathcal{T}(s_t, a_t),$ where $s_t \in \mathcal{S}$ is the latent state and $a_t \in \mathcal{A}$ is the agent action.
 The transition function $\mathcal{T}$ implicitly encodes the environment’s rules and regularities, which agents must actively induce from interaction in order to anticipate outcomes, plan effectively, and optimize behavior over long horizons.
-This makes $\mathcal{T}$ the central object of agent evaluation.
 To systematically study an agent’s inductive capacity, we decompose $\mathcal{T}$ into a taxonomy of four representative structural primitives: discrete latent rules, continuous stochastic dynamics, multi-objective periodic patterns, and relational dependencies.

 To facilitate empirical investigation into these abstract dynamics, we materialize these primitives into four diverse \odyssey environments.
 These environments are curated to be computationally efficient and lightweight while remaining functionally representative of real-world systems, providing a tractable and scalable testbed for the community.
 Specifically, {\textit{Turn On Lights} grounds discrete Boolean logic in interdependent bulb configurations, while \textit{AI Trading} presents continuous stochastic dynamics through multivariate stock-factor relationships. \textit{Energy Dispatch} requires agents to uncover periodic efficiency patterns under multi-objective constraints, and \textit{Repo System} engages agents in deducing the topological dependencies among software package versions in a virtual environment.}